p0186797/4u-ps1-sem1-2022/README.md

 Inside that file create a class called **GradeQuestion**.

 Write a program that reads grades from the user until the user enters QUIT.
-It outputs the most frequently occuring letter grade.
+It outputs the average as a letter grade.

 If 80 <= grade <= 100 then the letter grade is A.